ubccpsc/310bot/README.md

 ### Other
 - **Mention**: Mentioning the bot in a message to a server channel will have it reply to you with usage instructions
+- **Dad**: Will randomly make dad jokes if you dare use the forbidden phrase "im" (or a derivate of that) in your discord message.

 ## Development